I know what you’re thinking...

 If they wanted to save the marriage and didn’t want a divorce, why did they call us or meet with us in the first place?
 I think it’s pretty clear from our website what we do, isn’t it?

-They didn’t think there was anything they could do to save their failing marriage and avoid divorce.
+They didn’t think there was any other problem-solving strategy or anything they could do to save their failing marriage and avoid divorce.
 Calling and meeting with us became their option of last resort.

 But they were really struggling with that decision and were still in love with their husband or wife.